gizm00/pycon2016/README.md

 Repo for Pycon 2016 Tutorial The Fellowship of The Data
 ### Update 5/28/16 - Ready for prime time!

 Please get the latest version of the tutorial files from the repo for tomorrow:
 	`$ git clone https://github.com/gizm00/pycon2016.git`
 	`$ cd pycon2016/notebooks`

+	From here you can follow the instructions under "start the tutorial container" below

 ### UPDATE 5/27/16 - Hey folks.
 Glad to see some of you are working on getting up and running.
 Some errors you might see and how to troubleshoot: